Biden to contact families of 13 US service members killed in Kabul - KTVZ

 Biden called the troops “heroes” in remarks at the White House on Thursday and said he was “outraged as well as heartbroken.”

 “We will not forgive.
 We will not forget.
-We will hunt you down and make you pay,” the President warned those who carried out the attacks.
+We will hunt you down and make you pay,” the President warned those who carried out the attack.

-ISIS in Khorasan, known as ISIS-K, has claimed that an ISIS militant carried out the suicide attacks, but provided no evidence to support the claim.
-US officials have said the group was likely behind the bombings.
+ISIS in Khorasan, known as ISIS-K, has claimed that an ISIS militant carried out the suicide attack, but provided no evidence to support the claim.
+US officials have said the group was likely behind the bombing.

+The attack came as the US and other countries race to complete a massive evacuation of their citizens and Afghan allies by August 31 following the Taliban takeover of the country.

 Biden addressed the families of the fallen US service members on Thursday, saying “my heart aches for you.”